 In the case of an individual or HUF, if rent payment is made to a resident then there is no need to deduct TDS.

-But in case that individual or HUF was required to get its accounts audited under section 44AB in immediately preceding year then individual or HUF will be liable to deduct TDS on payment of rent to a resident.
+But individual or HUF is required to deduct TDS on payment of rent to a resident.

 Remember this section applies only if the deductee (to whom rent is paid) is resident.